The Nightmare (2015 German film): Plot

-Tina starts to like the creature and brings food to her room to feed it.
-At a certain moment her parents hear the creature's noise, open her bedroom door and to their horror notice she is sleeping next to it on her bed.
+Tina starts to like the creature and feed it.
+One day her parents discover to their horror that it sleeps next to her on her bed.
 They take her away and try to catch it with help from police officers and animal control specialists.
 As the creature is tranquilized, Tina also collapses in a coma.
 The creature is brought to a hospital for further investigation.

 Tina wakes up and confronts her parents about the creature, but they have no idea what she is talking about.
 Back in school Tina is mocked and alienated by her former friends who all heard what happened and assume she is losing her mind.
 Despite the fact that they planned to throw a birthday party for her, she is not invited by them and her parents want to keep her at home, since her mental condition is so bad.
 She celebrates her 18th birthday at home with her parents but discovers they plan to send her to a mental hospital.
 Angry, she sneaks out that night, steals her parents' car, saves the creature from the hospital, and goes to the party.

 At the party she meets her friends and the boy she had an eye on the entire time.
 They kiss for the first time, but then other people notice the creature.
 As others try to harm it she goes over and defends him, but her parents - who also arrived at the scene - throw a stone sculpture at it.

-The final scene shows Tina waking up in the back of the moving car, while the creature is behind the wheel.
+The final scene shows Tina waking up in the back of the moving car, with the creature behind the wheel.
 She feels comforted and together they drive away.